robolyst/osquant/content/papers/mean_reversion_in_government_bonds/index.md

 # Interest rate model

-Excellent write up of this model with noise[^Holy2022].

 We're going to create a model of the long term interest rate \\(r_l(t)\\) and the spread between the long term rate and the short term rate \\(s(t) = r_l(t) - r_s(t)\\).
 We'll combine these two models to create a model of the short term rate \\(r_s(t)\\).
 This is a type of [Vasicek model](https://en.wikipedia.org/wiki/Vasicek_model)[^Vasichek1977] known as a two-factor equilibrium Vasicek model [^Souleymanou2021].

 For the long term rates we'll use the [30 year US government treasury yields (DGS30)](https://fred.stlouisfed.org/series/DGS30).
 For the short term rates, we'll use the [5 year US government treasury yields (DGS5)](https://fred.stlouisfed.org/series/DGS5).